anitatehrani/Vulnerabilities-Scanner/README.md

 ## Running the tests
-To run the tests, use the following command in the project root directory: phpunit --bootstrap vendor/autoload.php tests
+To run the tests, use the following command in the project root directory:
+`phpunit --bootstrap vendor/autoload.php tests`

 Setting up the services
 The vulnerability scanner can check for vulnerabilities in Apache, WordPress, and MySQL services.
 Here's how you can set up these services for testing:

 Apache
 Install Apache using your package manager.
-For example, on Ubuntu, you can use sudo apt install apache2.
+For example, on Ubuntu, you can use `sudo apt install apache2`.
-Check the Apache version by running apache2 -v.
+Check the Apache version by running `apache2 -v`.

 WordPress
 Download the latest version of WordPress from the official website.